Being in credit reporting prison

 - If the customer notices a direct debit has stopped but the debt still exits, don’t wait to be contacted by the creditor, call first

 - If there is an issue with making a payment, call the creditor immediately to discuss

 - If the debt cannot be paid right away, talk to the creditor about a payment plan.
 If a payment plan is agreed on, make sure it is honoured

 - Make sure everything is in writing

-Unfortunately it’s not a perfect world and credit reporting is no exception, the most important thing is offering the general public the information, tools and contacts to effectively deal with the situation should things not go to plan.
+Unfortunately, it’s not a perfect world and credit reporting is no exception, the most important thing is offering the general public the information, tools and contacts to effectively deal with the situation should things not go to plan.

+Get out of credit reporting prison.
 Take your first steps towards restoring your credit rating and improving your credit score.